 Learning to play the guitar is not always an easy path.
 However, you will find that it will all be worth it when you are a guitar player with a great knowledge of music theory, able to play all the different guitar chords - from open chords to barre chords to power chords - and able to shred all sorts of wicked jazz guitar, blues guitar, or rock guitar licks and guitar solos.

-To help you with your training, our guitar experts offer their advice to help you better understand this marvelous instrument.
+To help you with your training - to help you get to the point at which you're happy with the way you play guitar - our guitar experts offer their advice to help you better understand this marvelous instrument.